gainward/gae-go-boilerplate/README.md

 ### Frontend Changes

-* Run build.sh, which will use Closure to compile the JS and set things up to serve.
+* Run build.sh, which runs plovr in server mode.
+Our default index.html calls out to the plovr daemon to recompile the JS as defined in config.js.

 ## Deploying to App Engine